The Ultimate Southern-Style Banana Pudding Recipe!

 - If you’re a banana fanatic, I bet you could use instant banana pudding pudding instead of vanilla.
 Or add a few more banana slices in between the layers of pudding and Nilla Wafers.

-- You can assemble this Nilla Wafer banana pudding in a large serving dish (like the trifle bowl seen here) or multiple smaller dishes.
+- Assemble in a large serving dish (like the trifle bowl seen here) or multiple smaller dishes.
 Either way, the end result is impressive!

 - Be sure to save some whole Nilla wafers to place on the top before serving!